-We may increase your Interest Charges for new transactions and your Fees after the first year of the Account.
-Also, if your payment is not received within 60 days after the payment due date, we may increase your Interest Charges and Fees for existing balances and new transactions at any time.
+If your payment is not received within 60 days after the payment due date, we may increase your Interest Charges and Fees for existing balances and new transactions at any time.
 We may change any other terms of your Account at any time.

 The Law that Applies to Your Agreement.

 The issuer of your Card is Celtic Bank, a Utah-Chartered Industrial Bank, Member FDIC.
 In accepting a Deserve MasterCard, you agree to the following provisions: (1) This Agreement (including account and services related to this account) will be interpreted by the laws of the state of Utah.
 This means that the laws of the state of Utah will govern any dispute arising from or relating to this Agreement.
 Federal law will also be used when it applies.
 (2) You waive any applicable statute of limitations as the law allows.
 Otherwise, the applicable statute of limitations period for all provisions and purposes under this Agreement (including the right to collect debt) will be the longer period provided by Utah law or the law in the jurisdiction where you live.
 (3) Regarding venue, you agree to submit to the jurisdiction of the state of Utah and federal courts in and for Salt Lake City and Salt Lake County, Utah.
 This means that any dispute, action or proceeding relating to this Agreement will be brought in the Federal District Court of Utah or state court in the county of Salt Lake City.
 (4) See applicable Arbitration Provision below.